sleepy762/lucidloader/CONFIGURING.md

 initrd:     EFI\Gentoo\intel-uc.img
 initrd:     EFI\Gentoo\initramfs-%v-gentoo.img
 args:       root=UUID=cf2aba83-e914-4613-89fd-9667bb734779 rw loglevel=3
+# Will work with efilaunch protocol, if the kernel was compiled with EFISTUB
+protocol:   linux

 # This path is the same on every system with Windows 10, so you can copy this path and use it to boot Windows
 name: Windows